 There’s a lot of vegetables in this stew, and really.
 You don’t want to go too small here.

-I’m using this oval 5 quart Le Creuset Dutch oven whenever I make large batches – bonus points because the color is just so pretty 😉
+I’m using this oval 5 quart Le Creuset Dutch oven (it’s this one on Amazon!*) whenever I make large batches – bonus points because the color is just so pretty 😉

 Give your stew enough time